bakame-php/http-structured-fields/docs/07-extensions.md

 ## DataTypes are Stringable

-All Datatypes expose the `Stringable` interface while it is recommended to use the `toHttpValue` method for better granularity but supporting the `Stringable` interface allows the package to easily interface with packages and frameworks which expects a string or a stringable object when adding or updating HTTP field values.
+All Datatypes expose the `Stringable` interface.
+Supporting the `Stringable` interface allows the package to easily interface with packages and frameworks which expects a string or a stringable object when adding or updating HTTP field values.
+Having said that, the recommendation is still to use the `toHttpValue` method for better granularity and ease of usage.

 ```php
 $container = InnerList::new(Byte::fromDecoded('Hello World'), 42.0, 42);